-- Is your site a part of a larger link network?
+Is your site a part of a larger link network?

-- Is your Robot and .htaccess still allowing crawl ?
+- Are your robots.txt and .htaccess still allowing crawl?
 (If robot.txt is not accessible Google will abandon the crawl )

-- Is you site slow ? ( User behaviour and interaction improves the overall positions )
+- Is your site slow? ( User behaviour and interaction improves the overall positions )

 - Have you moved your site recently or updated the design?